Recommendations

 4

-The Chief of Staff ensures clinicians provide specific education to patients with newly prescribed anticoagulant medications and monitors clinicians’ compliance.
+The Chief of Staff ensures clinicians consistently obtain all required laboratory tests prior to initiating anticoagulant medications and monitors clinicians’ compliance.

 Closure Date: